 The process for determining abuse

-The process for determining whether the abuse report was valid or inconsequential may also be flawed.
+The process for determining whether the report of abuse is valid or inconsequential may also be flawed.
 When a report is received by CPS, policies define the steps required to determine whether or not the child is in danger.
 The report is first screened to determine whether or not it meets state policy criteria for defining a potential incidence of maltreatment.
 Next, the name of the perpetrator is recorded in a central registry.
-In this determination, there is not gray area or in-between.
+In this determination, there is no gray area or in-between.
 The child is either safe or at risk.
 If the situation is determined to be safe, there are no policies requiring regular follow-ups to ensure the determination was accurate and correct.
 Although intended to ensure the safety and well being of the child, rigid policies often contain gaps.

 The flawed aging out process

 Many think the aging out process is flawed too.
-For many foster children, the age of “18″ is an important milestone.
+For many foster children, the age of “18” is an important milestone.
 For some, reaching the age of 18 means they will be “aged out” of the system.
 Regardless of whether the child is in school or not, at age 18 the funding stops on the day the child turns 18.
 For many, they are immediately kicked out of the foster home.
-Homelessness amongst aged our foster children is a problem for both boys and girls exiting the system.
+Homelessness among aged foster children is a problem for both boys and girls exiting the system.

 Accountability and Fear